avinashvaidya09/redis-event-hub/modules/redis-event-gateway/README.md

     ```
    You have to toggle this flag to `true` using the request provided in [requests.http](requests.http)
    and then execute `http://localhost:8080/transcode/video`

-7. You should see the below log in the console
+8. You should see the below log in the console logs
     ```JSON
     Message added to video-transcoding-queue, PAYLOAD: {
         "videoId": "12345-11",